 (l) employing such officers and other employees as are necessary for the purposes of carrying out the powers and duties conferred and imposed upon the Protection Board by this or any other Act;

-(m) with the approval of the Public Service Board 2, determining the terms and conditions of appointment and employment of the officers and employees employed pursuant to paragraph (l);
+(m) with the approval of the Minister for Public Sector Management 2, determining the terms and conditions of appointment and employment of the officers and employees employed pursuant to paragraph (l);

 (n) with the consent of the Minister of the Crown charged with the administration of any Government department, making use, for the purpose of carrying out the provisions of this Act or any other Act, of the services of any person employed in that department; and

-(o) generally doing all such acts, matters and things as the Protection Board shall consider necessary or conducive to the control of, or the prohibition or regulation of the introduction of, declared plants or the control of, or the prohibition or regulation of the introduction or keeping of, declared animals, and as the Protection Board is authorized to do under the provisions of this or any other Act.
+(o) generally doing all such acts, matters and things as the Protection Board shall consider necessary or conducive to the control of, or the prohibition or regulation of the introduction of, declared plants or the control of, or the prohibition or regulation of the introduction or keeping of, declared animals, and as the Protection Board is authorised to do under the provisions of this or any other Act.

 (2) The Protection Board may sell and supply poison pursuant to subsection (1)(h) notwithstanding anything to the contrary contained in the Poisons Act 1964.